You know how old you are — but do you know how old your heart is?

 “Oura’s Science Team partnered with board-certified cardiologists and scientists at research institutions to rigorously develop and validate our science and algorithms to ensure this feature deliver accurate insights for our wide-ranging and diverse member base,” notes Shyamal Patel, PhD, Senior Vice President of Science at Oura.

 No matter your (actual) age, it’s possible to improve your cardiovascular health with healthy habits and lifestyle changes.
-Below, learn more about Cardiovascular Age, why it matters, and more about PWV, the new research-backed biometric Oura Ring senses to determine it.
+Below, learn more about CVA, why it matters, and more about the new research-backed biometric Oura Ring senses to determine it.

 Member Tip: Oura members with 14 nights of data in the Oura App will receive a Cardiovascular Age metric that indicates if they are trending below, above, or aligned with (e.g., within 5 years) of their chronological age.